Removal from the Birmingham Bank and other lender panels: Why they do it and how to get reinstated

 • Breaches of Birmingham Bank conveyancing panel requirements

-• Significant non-compliance with post completion requirements set by Birmingham Bank
+• Recurring delays in post completion requirements set by Birmingham Bank

-Frequently asked questions concerning Birmingham Bank panel reinstatement
+Common queries about Birmingham Bank conveyancing panel reinstatement

-• Is it the practice manager who is required to complete the reinstatement application to the Birmingham Bank panel ?
+• Is it the practice manager who is required to sign the reinstatement application to the Birmingham Bank panel ?

-• Can you outline the application process to be reinstated onto the Birmingham Bank conveyancing panel?
+• What is the application procedures to be reinstated onto the Birmingham Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Birmingham Bank panel reinstatement is to ensure that your firm is not removed off of the Birmingham Bank conveyancing panel in the first place.